wesleyjin/nest-iluvcoffee/notes.md

 ### Validating Input Data with DTOs
 * The `ValidationPipe` provides a convenient way of enforcing validation rules for all incoming client payloads.
 You can specify these rules by using simple annotations in your DTO.
+> Install required packages `npm i class-validator class-transformer`
+* Simply add decorators to attributes in DTOs to add validation.
+* To remove redundant code for DTOs (update/create), use mapped-types
+    * `npm i @nestjs/mapped-types`
+    * `PartialType` allows us to copy all properties set to optional & inherit all validation rules applied.